Status of NEC (Necrotizing Enterocolitis) Litigation

 The cases were consolidated into MDL 3026 and transferred to the Northern District of Illinois in March 2022 under Judge Rebecca R. Pallmeyer.

-As of October 14, 2022, there were 106 actions pending against Abbott Laboratories and other defendants in the multidistrict litigation
+As of October 14, 2022, 106 actions were pending against Abbott Laboratories and other defendants in the MDL.

-Headquartered in Illinois, Abbott and Mead Johnson are facing 33 lawsuits.
-In December 2021, the plaintiffs made a motion to consolidate cases in the Illinois Supreme Court.
+Abbott Laboratories and Mead Johnson, both headquartered in Illinois, are facing 33 lawsuits.
+In December 2021, the plaintiffs filed a motion to consolidate cases in the Illinois Supreme Court.

-In this suit, attorneys list that the product label contains language claiming “our closest formula to breast milk.”
-Yet, no reliable scientific studies provide scientific evidence that shows similarities between baby formula and human milk.
-Further, lawyers point out that the World Health Organization’s International Code of Marketing of Breast-milk Substitutes prohibits claims that idealize infant formula according to the legal action.
+In that against Abbott, attorneys list that the product label contains language claiming “our closest formula to breast milk.”
+Yet, no reliable scientific studies provide scientific evidence showing similarities between baby formula and human milk.
+Further, lawyers point out that the World Health Organization’s International Code of Marketing of Breast-Milk Substitutes prohibits claims that idealize infant formula according to the legal action.

-As such, the lawsuit alleges marketing claims for the baby formula products are “false, deception, and misleading.”
+Thus, the lawsuit alleges the marketing claims for the baby formula products are false, deceptive, and misleading.

 Previous NEC Litigation